by Benjamin Marks, Economics.org.au editor-in-chief

 Congratulations to Sam Kennard, of Kennards Self Storage and the Liberal Democratic Party, on his triumph in yesterday’s North Sydney by-election.
 Congratulations also to his campaign team, led brilliantly by Trisha Jha, Brian Marlow and Austen Erickson.

-Idiots in the mainstream media who don’t know the meaning of democracy are saying that the “Liberal” Party’s Trent Zimmerman won.
-But I appraise the outcome on the quality, rather than quantity, of votes.
+Idiots in the mainstream media, ignorant of democracy, are parroting that the “Liberal” Party’s Trent Zimmerman won.
+But it is more democratic (in the best sense of the word) to appraise the outcome on the quality, rather than quantity, of votes.
 After all, favouring quantity over quality is the philosophy of the pack hunt, the lynch mob and the gang rape.

+But Sam’s large victory margin should not lead us to complacency, especially as the quality of votes attracted could have been higher.
 For example, Sam could have emulated that great demagogue Donald Trump.
 Just as Trump ran a campaign to see President Obama’s birth certificate, because he wasn’t sure he was an American citizen, so Kennard could have run a campaign to see Zimmerman’s birth certificate, because he wasn’t sure how long it was that Zimmerman hadn’t had a real job — that is, a job that wasn’t tax-funded or funded by those trying to receive taxes.
-(It was revealing, that, in the survey on Zimmerman’s campaign website, asking which of a list of issues did the community consider important, lower taxes and deregulation were not even listed by Zimmerman as options to show support for.)
+(It was revealing that in the survey on Zimmerman’s campaign website, asking which of a list of issues did the community consider important, lower taxes and deregulation were not even listed by Zimmerman as options to preference.)

 Another difficulty running a business along “democratic election” lines is that, thanks to the secret ballot, Sam would not know who voted for and who voted against.
 What if he only wanted to charge those who consent to the storage service product that Kennards Self Storage offers?

 I know people say politics is like a public company where shares are bought on the understanding that a certain shareholder voting arrangement chooses the management.
-But this analogy fails, because there was no contractual foundation in politics and, in addition, we cannot sell our shares and keep the proceeds.
+But this analogy fails, because: (1) there was no contractual foundation in politics; and (2) we cannot sell our shares and keep the proceeds.

-Maybe Sam should have run on a policy that he will beat by 10% each and every promise that each and every one of his competing candidates made.
+Maybe Sam should have run on a platform pledging to beat by 10% each and every promise that each and every one of his competing candidates made.
 Guaranteed.
 Swearing that it was a promise, a campaign promise.
 He’s rich; he could afford it.
 Although he’d only use taxpayers funds, of course, because that’s what politics is all about: spending other people’s money.

-But of course getting votes from people regarding how other people’s money is spent is not real democracy.
-So Sam did the opposite.
-All the other parties promised more government action and spending.
-Sam campaigned for less.
-And that’s why he won.
-He beat the other candidates because he offers services that voters choose to purchase with their own money.
-And Sam did not win by a mere majority; he received the unanimous consent of those who not merely voted in secret but tangibly chose to use his services by paying him with their own money.
+Sam did not merely win by a majority; he received the unanimous consent of those who, more than voting in secret, tangibly chose to use his services by paying him with their own money.
 Those who don’t wish to use his services, aren’t forced to pay for it or to follow his rules.
-This is very different to the policies of the Liberal Party, the Arts Party and the rest of them.
+This is the opposite of the policies of the Liberal Party, the Arts Party and the rest.

-Last but not least, congratulations must also go to all the losing candidates, who conducted such noble campaigns and fought so valiantly.
-They all behaved so well, even though, as we all know, they all wanted Sam and his supporters to be forced to pay for what they voted against, whereas Sam did not want those who voted against him to be forced to pay for any of his activities or for any the businesses, charities and educational institutions that he supports.
+Last but not least, congratulations and best of luck in the future to all the losing candidates, who all conducted such honourable campaigns in favour of the use of force to solve moral, economic and social problems.
+They all wanted Sam and his supporters to be forced to pay for what they voted against.
+In sharp contrast, Sam did not want those who voted against him to be forced to pay for any of his activities or for any the businesses, charities, non-profits and educational institutions he supports.
+It’s great to live in a world where tax consumers and tax producers can be side-by-side on a ballot to better access the funds of tax producers.
+Hooray for equality.
+Hooray for democracy.
+Hooray for Australia.

 - Why Sports Fans Should Be Libertarians